-Year 9 Options Booklet 2024
+Year 9 Options Booklet 2025

 CONTENTS

 Introduction

 Your choices

 Timeline

-Core Curriculum Subjects: Compulsory English Language and Literature Mathematics Trilogy Science Double Award Ethics and Philosophy: Short Course Physical Education
+Core Curriculum Subjects: Compulsory Subjects

+English Language and Literature
-Core Curriculum Subjects: Optional Computer Science Ethics and Philosophy: Full Course Geography History Languages: French/Spanish

-Personalised Curriculum Subjects: Optional Art Business Studies Dance Design & Technology Drama Economics Food & Nutrition Health & Social Care ICT - Creative iMedia Music Music Technology Physical Education Sport Science Textiles Triple Science Vocational Studies
+Mathematics

+Science: Double Award (Combined Science Trilogy)

+PHRE

+Core PE

+Core Curriculum: Options Subjects

+Computer Science

+Philosophy and Ethics

+Geography

+History

+Languages: French/Spanish

+Vocational Studies (ASDAN)

+Science: Triple Award (separate sciences)

+Personalised Curriculum: Options Subjects

+Art and Design - Fine Art

+Business Studies

+Dance

+Design and Technology

+Drama

+Economics

+Food and Nutrition

+Health and Social Care

+ICT - Creative iMedia

+Music

+Music Technology

+Physical Education

+Sport Science

+Textiles

-Dear Student,
+Dear Student.

 You are about to start the most important stage of your education so far.
 At the end of Year 11, you will sit your GCSEs and these qualifications are the key to unlocking so many of the amazing opportunities that will be available to you.
 You now get to make some very important choices about which subjects you would like to continue (or start!) studying.

 It is important that you work with your family, tutor and teachers to help you to make the right choices to achieve your potential.

 Qualification Types

 There are a number of different qualifications on offer for you to choose from:

-- GCSEs most of our qualifications are GCSE subjects - Level 2 BTECs BTECs are more specialist, work-related qualifications available in different sectors - Level 2 Cambridge Nationals these are similar to BTECs and have a strong vocational element
+- GCSEs most of our qualifications are GCSE subjects

+- Level 2 BTECs BTECs are more specialist, work-related qualifications available in different sectors

+- Level 2 Cambridge Nationals these are similar to BTECs and have a strong vocational element

 BTECs and Cambridge Nationals typically include a larger amount of coursework than GCSEs, but you should look at individual subject pages for more detail on their exact assessment.

 Grading Systems

 In 2017, the Government changed the grading system for GCSEs from the A-G system to a numerical system using grades 9-1.
 The table below shows how the new grades are equivalent and also an approximate mapping for vocational qualifications such as BTECs.

 Legacy GCSE Grades New GCSE Grades (from 2017) Vocational Qualifications Level Equivalent

 9 L2 Distinction (8.5)

-A A 8
+A A 8 L2 Distinction (7)

-~ 7 L2 Distinction (7) Level 2
+7 Level 2

-6 L2 Merit (5.5) LEVEI Z
+6 L2 Merit (5.5) Level 2

-B 5
+В 5 ()

-4 L2 Pass (4)
+ŭ 4 L2 Pass (4)

 D 3 L1 Distinction (3)

 E 2 L1 Merit (2) Level 1

-F 1 L1 Pass (1.25)
+F G 1 L1 Pass (1.25)

 U U Not Yet Achieved (NYA)

-Science

-Based on their performance at Key Stage 3, some students will be invited to study Triple Science.
-The selection process is based on students' assessment levels.
+Science Based on their performance at Key Stage 3, some students will be invited to study Triple Science.
+The selection process is based on your assessment levels.
 This will lead to three separate GCSEs being awarded, in Biology, Chemistry and Physics.
 Students offered this opportunity do not have to choose the Triple Science route.
 This will fill one of your 4 option slots.
 The Trilogy Science (Double Award) is the most suitable course for the majority of students.
 Studying Trilogy does not preclude any future A-Levels in Science subjects.
-This is equivalent to two GCSEs and students will be awarded a double grade.
+This is equivalent to two GCSEs and you will be awarded a double grade.
+Vocational Studies Some students will be invited to study Vocational Studies.

-Vocational Studies

-Some students will be invited to study Vocational Studies.
 This is an ASDAN Personal Development programme and leads to a national recognised Level 1 qualification that assesses personal qualities, abilities, achievements and work related skills.

-Prohibited Combinations

-There are some combinations of subjects that you cannot choose, either because these are the same qualification or because they are taught at the same time as one another.
+Prohibited Combinations There are some combinations of subjects that you cannot choose, either because these are the same qualification or because they are taught at the same time as one another.
 Prohibited combinations are: